Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 #### Prerequisites

 - At least one QuickSelect attribute has been created, see [Define a QuickSelect attribute](#define-a-quickselect-attribute).
-- At least one offer is created for POS, see [Create an offer for POS](#create-an-offer-for-pos).
+- At least one offer has been created for POS, see [Create an offer for POS](#create-an-offer-for-pos).

 #### Procedure